International fisheries

 About international fisheries

-- on the high seas – beyond any country's 200 nautical mile Exclusive Economic Zone (EEZ)
+- fishing areas on the high seas – beyond any country's exclusive economic zone (EEZ)

 Our role

-We aim to maximise economic and other benefits to New Zealand from international fisheries while:
+Fisheries New Zealand aims to get the most economic and other benefits for New Zealand from international fisheries while:

 - meeting international obligations.